UPDATED: January 2020

 The Half Moon Party in Koh Phangan has three stages for different types of music – funky, hip-hop and psy-trance, with many DJs and night-long fun!
-The Half Moon Party if Koh Phangan takes place every month, twice a month, so there are big chances you will be able to join!
+The Half Moon Party on Koh Phangan takes place every month, twice a month, so chances are good you will be able to join in!

-PRICE: The general admission ticket is 1.500 Baht (47 US$) at the gates and 1.390 Baht (44 US$) online if you buy it from their website here.
+PRICE: The general admission ticket is 1,500 Baht (US $47) at the gates and 1,390 Baht (US $44) online if you buy it from their website here.
 The ticket includes access to the party, 1 free drink and a Half Moon Party neck strap.

 5. Mae Haat Beach

-While in Kog Phangan, you must spend some relaxing time on the beach, of course!
+While on Koh Phangan, you must spend some time relaxing on the beach, of course!

 This superb Koh Phangan beach happened to be just near my resort and it is probably the most special beach on the island!
 Why?
 Because Mae Haat is the place where 2 different currents meet.
-This means the water has two different shades of water and it is separated by a small strip of land which, during high tide, turns into a natural bridge!
+This means the water is two different shades of color and is separated by a small strip of land which, during high tide, turns into a natural bridge!
 During low tide, the place feels even more unique as you can literally walk on water.

 6. ChaLokLum Beach

 This one is by far my favorite out of all Koh Phangan beaches!